raystack/frontier/docs/docs/billing/introduction.md

 - Billing Usage Reporting: Report platform usage for features with information like feature ID, amount, and timestamp for accurate billing calculations.
 - Entitlement Verification: Check user access to specific features based on their account for efficient access control and restriction enforcement.
 - Billing Balance Access: View the current balance of a specific billing account, providing insight into outstanding charges and payment requirements.
-- Plan Management: Create, update, and list plans that define features and pricing for subscriptions.
+- Plan Management: Create, update, and list plans that define products and pricing for subscriptions.

 ## Enabling the Billing Service
 Here are the steps to enable the billing service on the platform: